ProvableHQ/leo/documentation/resources/curated.md

 <https://discord.gg/aleo>

-If you're interested in learning more about Aleo:
+To learn more about Aleo, use these resources:

 <!-- markdown-link-check-disable -->